-Level 3 financial instruments include loans to customers which, if they do not pass the SPPI test, are classified in the portfolio of assets mandatorily measured at fair value, equal to 319.0 million (corresponding to 28.7% of level 3 financial assets measured at fair value).
+Level 3 financial instruments include loans to customers which, if they do not pass the SPPI test, are classified in the portfolio of assets mandatorily measured at fair value, equal to 514.8 million (corresponding to 37% of level 3 financial assets measured at fair value).

-For these instruments, the fair value is significantly influenced by the forecasts of recovery of contractual cash flows and, to a lesser extent, by the financial component linked to the selection of discount rates.
+For these instruments, the fair value is affected by both the forecasts of recovery of contractual cash flows and by the financial component linked to the selection of discount rates.